What's Coming to Netflix in February 2022

 What’s Coming to Netflix on February 12th

-- Forecasting Love and Weather (Season 1) N – Korean romatnic comedy series set inside a national weather service.
+- Forecasting Love and Weather (Season 1) N – Korean romantic comedy series set inside a national weather service.

 - Twenty Five Twenty One (Season 1 – New Episodes Weekly) N – tvN’s K-drama coming to Netflix weekly about a teen fencer meeting the man of her dreams.